ismailucrn/Fashion-MNIST-Clothes-Recognizer/README.md

 # Fashion-MNIST-Clothes-Recognizer
-Clothes Recognizer based on Fashion-MNIST datased built with Tensorflow
+Clothes Recognizer based on Fashion-MNIST dataset built with Tensorflow